 Among other precautions, it is recommended to lock the home screen of your device when you are not close to the device.
 This way you can safeguard any application that contains private data such as Gmail or Gallery.

-3. Keep your passwords hidden.
+3. Keep your passwords hidden

-Furthermore, you have the option keep these passcodes hidden.
+Furthermore, you have the option to keep these passcodes hidden.
 It works for all installed apps and even screen lock, as shown in the images below.

 You can deselect the option “ Make All Passcodes Visible” under Settings, thus, eliminating the risk of some passcode being disclosed to strangers.

-4. Activate two-factor authentication.
+4. Activate two-factor authentication

 The two-factor authentication is also called two-step authentication and it is ranked as one of the most potent security tools against cyber attacks.
 You just have to pick a strong passcode which will be required and verified in two steps.